 It is, therefore, advisable to restrict messages by text to matters which are non-clinical, such as appointment reminders or notification that non-specific test results are available.
 It is also advisable not to give the patient's name or identifiers in the message so that if it is delivered to the incorrect phone, the person receiving it does not know who the message was intended for.
 As with all communications with a patient it is advisable that you include details of all text messages on the patient's chart.
-Most GP software texting platforms will facilitate this efficiently.
-It is not recommended to text from a GP's personal mobile phone.
+Most health service provider software texting platforms will facilitate this efficiently.
+It is not recommended to text from a doctor's personal mobile phone.

 A patient has a right to determine for himself / herself when, how, and to what extent information about him / her is communicated to others.
 It is, therefore, essential to obtain informed consent in advance from your patients to communication by means of text messages.
 Consent should be explicit, verbal and / or written, and obtained prior to sending texts.
+Consent should be recorded in the patient's medical file.